hariom-rai-21/Data-Science/Important Question.md

 ### 9. List out the advantages of web scraping.
 ### Answer: Web scraping helps extract useful data from websites automatically.
 Its advantages include gathering real-time market trends, competitor analysis, lead generation, product pricing comparison, and research data collection.
 It saves time, reduces manual effort, and ensures large-scale data availability.
 Businesses use it to monitor markets, while researchers use it to collect datasets for analysis and experiments.

+### 10. Can Data Science Predict the Stock Market?
+Examine.
+### Answer:Data Science can analyze stock market data using machine learning, sentiment analysis, and time-series forecasting.
+It identifies trends and makes short-term predictions based on patterns.
+However, since markets are influenced by unpredictable factors like politics or global crises, predictions may not always be accurate.
+Data Science helps in risk assessment and decision support but not guaranteed forecasts.